-where pppppppp represents the primary name of eight characters or less, and sss is the secondary name of no more than three characters.
-As mentioned above, the name qqqqqqq is also allowed and is equivalent to a secondary name consisting of three blanks.
+where ppppppp represents the primary name of eight characters or less, and sss is the secondary name of no more than three characters.
+As mentioned above, the name ppppppp is also allowed and is equivalent to a secondary name consisting of three blanks.
 The characters used in specifying an unambiguous file reference cannot contain any of the special characters while all alphanumerics and remaining special characters are allowed.

 An ambiguous file reference is used for directory search and pattern matching.
 The form of an ambiguous file reference is similar to an unambiguous reference, except the symbol "?" may be interspersed throughout the primary and secondary names.
 In various commands throughout CP/M, the "?" symbol matches any character of a file name in the "?" position.
-Thus, the ambiguous reference is satisfied by the unambiguous file names
+Thus, the ambiguous reference

-X?Z_C?M
+X?Z.C?M